sakshit2004/quicknews/README.md

   <a href="#-acknowledgements">Acknowledgements</a>
 </p>

-## 🚀 About QuickRead.news
+## 🚀 About

-QuickRead.news is a cutting-edge news aggregation platform designed to provide users with a seamless and efficient way to stay informed.
-Our mission is to deliver the most relevant and up-to-date news content from various sources, all in one place.
+Stay updated with breaking news and top stories in under 60 words.
+Perfect for busy lives! 🚀

 ## 🌟 Key Features